-This page relates to Coke, Last updated Jan 2021.
-Every effort has been made to assess each Coca Cola product individually.
+This page relates to Coke, a Coca Cola company Last updated March 2022.
+Every effort has been made to assess each Coke product individually.

 From the Coke website